-They actually inherit their entire microbiome (our inner universe of microorganisms, like bacteria, which live in and on us) from their mothers in the placenta and as they pass through the birth canal and begin to nurse.
+They actually inherit their entire microbiome (their ecosystem of microorganisms that live in and on the body) from their mothers in the placenta and as they pass through the birth canal and begin to nurse.

 Gut health has an overwhelming impact on lifelong wellness, and establishing it early is one of the most important things you can do for your baby.
-As such, taking both a prenatal vitamin and a probiotic can have a tremendously positive effect on the health of both mother and baby - during pregnancy and in the months that follow.
+As such, taking both a prenatal vitamin and a probiotic can provide tremendous support for both mother and baby—during pregnancy and in the months that follow.

 How do probiotics affect mother and baby?

-Probiotics made with mothers in mind can help ensure that your baby will get a good dose of beneficial bacteria (as well as nutrients from your prenatal vitamin), which can build the foundation for healthier days ahead.
+Probiotics made with mothers in mind can help ensure that your baby receives lots of beneficial bacteria (as well as nutrients from your prenatal vitamin), which can build the foundation for healthier days ahead.

 Once your baby is born and begins to eat, the beneficial bacteria and other microorganisms in your breast milk directly interact with your newborn’s saliva.
 It’s like a perfectly choreographed dance where you and your child’s bacteria are literally communicating with each other, telling one what the other needs to make in order to thrive.
 That’s right, the composition of bacteria in a mother’s milk is dynamic and in sync with her infant’s needs.
 It’s truly incredible.1

 In addition, when your own flora is healthy and plentiful, your body is able to respond optimally to your baby’s signals.
-In other words, when you have a sufficient supply of beneficial flora, vitamins and nutrients, you are more readily able to provide your little one with the precise concoction that his or her body is requesting.
+In other words, when you maintain a sufficient supply of beneficial flora, vitamins, and nutrients, you are more readily able to provide your little one with the precise concoction that his or her body is requesting.

-Aside from benefitting your child, probiotics can pack a positive punch for moms as well.
-A healthy balance of bacteria can support digestive health and combat pregnancy-related constipation and many of the tummy troubles that occur throughout this phase of life.
+Aside from supporting your child, probiotics can pack a positive punch for moms as well.
+A healthy balance of bacteria can support digestive health and discourage pregnancy-related constipation and many of the tummy troubles that occur throughout this phase of life.

-Not only can probiotics help with digestive distress, but probiotics can promote an ideal mental and emotional balance (hello, hormones).
-And by supporting nutrition absorption, probiotics help ensure your body is naturally producing the energy you need to feel your best both before and after your baby arrives into the world.
+Not only can probiotics help you avoid digestive distress, but probiotics can also encourage an ideal mental and emotional balance (hello, hormones).
+And by supporting nutrition absorption, probiotics help your body naturally maintain the energy you need to feel your best both before and after your baby arrives into the world.